Rwandan Dance and Music has a style unique to Rwanda

 Rwanda – Home of some of The Best Cultural Dances and Music in Africa-Not to be missed

-Rwanda – Home of some of The Best Cultural Dances and Music in Africa -Do not leave Rwanda without seeing the Traditional Dances and Musical Performances such as the famous Intore Dance – you will not see dances performed such as the Land of a Thousand Hills – Rwanda.
+Rwanda – Home of some of The Best Cultural Dances and Music in Africa -Do not leave Rwanda without seeing the Traditional Dances and Musical Performances such as the famous Intore Dance with its ballet-like movement with an African Twist.

-This is the Rwanda that is beyond Mountain Gorillas, it is the Rwanda of the ancient Intore Dance and Music that you while visiting Rwanda do not want to miss.
+This is the Rwanda that is beyond Mountain Gorillas.
+It is the Rwanda of the ancient Intore Dance and Music that you while visiting Rwanda do not want to miss.
+No Visit to Remarkable Rwanda is complete unless you have seen Rwanda’ s Culture alive in its Music and Dance.

 Music and Dance is a long-established and integral part of Rwandan Life and Culture and is part of every festival, a celebration such as Birth, naming of children, marriage, Birthdays and Anniversaries and any other occasion imaginable such as family gatherings.
 Rwanda’s Culture and People thrive off of Music and Dance that move the soul.

-During the late afternoon and early evenings families and friends often gather drinking traditional beer and share a meal while telling stories about their day and week and there is always music and dance for all the enjoy.
+During the late afternoon and early evenings families and friends often gather drinking traditional beer and share a meal while telling stories about their day and week and there is always music and dance for all they ` enjoy.

 There is no celebratory occasion in Rwanda where one finds no music and dance to liven up the celebration, whatever it may be and that is especially true if there are visitors in the gathering.

-Today as Tourism has greatly increased the number visitors to Rwanda, most Lodges often have traditional Dance and Musical performances in the late afternoons or early evenings to the delight of the guests.
-Traditional Rwandan Dancers are accompanied by an orchestra of five to seven members producing a harmonious, yet the explosive sound that grabs your soul, no matter what your background is.
+Today as Tourism has dramatically increased the number of visitors to Rwanda, most Lodges often have traditional Dance and Musical performances in the late afternoons or early evenings to the delight of the guests.
+Cultural Rwandan dancers are accompanied by an orchestra of five to seven members producing a harmonious, yet the explosive sound that grabs your soul, no matter what your background is.

 Rwanda – Home of some of The Best Cultural Dances and Music in Africa – Different Dances and Musical Instrument: